vistadataproject/nodeVISTA/setupDocker/README.md

 __Note__: Docker for nodeVISTA is in a subdirectory of the nodeVISTA git and not in the VAM Docker git as this Docker is largely a launcher for the dynamic building of an image as opposed to the executable assembly you find for _vicsServer_ or _Router_.

 The following describes how to build a nodeVISTA image and run it in a docker container on your Mac.
-It assumes that you have installed _Docker for Mac_ available from [docker.com](https://docs.docker.com/docker-for-mac/install/). __BUT MOST PEOPLE WILL NEVER BUILD THE IMAGE__.
+It assumes that you have installed _Docker for Mac_ available from [docker.com](https://docs.docker.com/docker-for-mac/install/).

+__BUT MOST PEOPLE WILL NEVER BUILD THE IMAGE__.
 They will _pull_ from the Docker Registry ...

 > docker pull vistadataproject/nodevista999

 and then run a container ...

-> docker run -p 9330:9430 -p 32:22 -p 9100:9000 -p 9030:9030 -d -P --name nodevista999 vistadataproject/nodevista999
+> docker run -p 9330:9430 -p 32:22 -p 9100:9000 -d -P --name nodevista999 vistadataproject/nodevista999

 ## Building the Image and Starting the Container